HeyPuter/docs/src/FS/copy.md

 ## Return value

-A `Promise` that will resolve to the copied file or directory.
+A `Promise` that will resolve to the [`FSItem`](/Objects/fsitem) object of the copied file or directory.
 If the source file or directory does not exist, the promise will be rejected with an error.

 ## Examples